-Intelligence is an innate ability of the human mind to process information, memorize words, numbers, events and associations, derive a solution of a problem and find links between associated information.
-Although it seems immeasurable, yet over past decades, leading psychologists have developed a way to test and measure this intelligence form so as to yield the result in a numerical score.
-This form of evaluation is known as intelligence test.
+Intelligence is an innate ability of the human mind to process information, memorize words, numbers, events, and associations, derive a solution of a problem and find links between associated details.
+Although it seems immeasurable, yet over past decades, leading psychologists have developed a way to test and measure this intelligence form to yield the result in a numerical score.
+This type of evaluation is known as an intelligence test.

 Watch this Article on Video

-The IQ tests are numerous and varied, yet they share the basic structure and the basic form of testing.
-They are built up of questions for which multiple answers are provided to the individual from which he has to select the most correct answer.
-There is always a chance of landing the right answer through guessing and therefore the question ‘is there any accurate IQ test‘ surfaces in the minds of people.
+The IQ tests are numerous and varied, yet they share the basic structure and the primary form of testing.
+You are required to choose one option from multiple answers to a question.
+There is always a chance of selecting the right reply through guessing and therefore the problem ‘is there any accurate IQ test‘ surfaces in the minds of people.

-The truth is that when carefully evaluated, one will realize that to some extent the traditional intelligence testing is biased and this leads to a great degree of variation in the testing.
-To really query into the accuracy or biasness of intelligence testing, you will have to answer some of these questions shortly outlined.
+The truth is that when carefully evaluated, one will realize that to some extent the traditional intelligence testing is biased, and this leads to a significant degree of variation in the measurement.
+To query into the accuracy or biases of intelligence testing, you will have to answer some of these questions shortly outlined.

 The question – is there any accurate IQ test- can be understood by taking a look at intelligence itself.
-Several studies conducted in the recent time showed the biasness of intelligence testing but these studies do not in any way opine that IQ tests should be completely refuted.
-According to the studies, IQ tests measure only one kind of intelligence whereas there are different kinds of intelligence.
-This makes it highly insufficient or better put, limited, in defining the intelligence of a person and in classifying people based on their intelligence.
+Several studies conducted in the recent time showed the biases of intelligence testing, but these studies do not in any way opine that IQ tests should be discarded.
+According to some studies, IQ tests measure only one kind of intelligence whereas there are different kinds of intelligence.
+That makes it highly insufficient or better put, limited, in defining the intelligence of a person and in classifying people based on their intelligence.

-This simply implies that rating people based on the IQ scale would simply be misleading as IQ tests do not take a holistic approach with respect to everything intelligence represents.
-This means that the answer to the question, is there any accurate IQ test, would be negative.
+This fact implies that rating people upon the IQ scale would just be misleading as IQ tests do not take a holistic approach concerning everything intelligence represents.
+It means that the answer to the question, is there any accurate IQ test, would be cynical.
 The types of intelligence include the following among others:

-It is important to note that an intelligence testing which takes into consideration all the types of intelligence available has not yet been devised but lots of researches are already going on in this field.
-As pointed above, these stated points do not imply that IQ tests should be thrown to the trash bin.
+It is important to note that an intelligence testing which takes into consideration all the types of intelligence available has not yet been devised, but lots of research are already going on in this field.
+As pointed above, these stated points do not imply that IQ tests should be thrown in the trash bin.
 Even though the answer to the question, is there any accurate IQ test is not very encouraging, yet the benefits of intelligence tests are many.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.